lounesbbkr/Common_Password.io/README.md

 The Common Password Search Webpage is a web application that allows users to search for common passwords.
 It provides a simple interface where users can input a password they want to check and receive feedback on whether it is commonly used.

 Key Features

-Password Database: Utilizes a database containing a large collection of commonly used passwords, regularly updated to include new trends in password usage and security breaches.
+Password Database : Utilizes a database containing a large collection of commonly used passwords, regularly updated to include new trends in password usage and security breaches.

 Search Functionality: Includes a search bar where users can input passwords they want to check.
 Upon submission, the application quickly scans the database and provides feedback on the password's commonness.